 Two closely related episodes.
 Youths make problems for two local orchestras about to compete nationally, and in a talent competition a young girl gets stage fright, while another lies to her boss to compete.

-The fire department in a small town is having a big party when the ex-boss of the department celebrates his 86th birthday.
+The volunteer fire department in a small town is having a big party when the ex-boss of the department celebrates his 86th birthday.
 The whole town is invited but things don't go as planned...
 See full summary »

 3 of 6 people found this review helpful.

 Was this review helpful to you?